Estat Català: History

-Estat Català is a historical pro-independence political party in Catalonia, Spain.
-It was founded by Francesc Macià in 1922, on its origins as a political nacional organisation and fighting of Catalan Nationalism whose purpose was to insurrect to the dictatorship of Primo de Rivera and bring about the independence of Catalonia from Spain in an international context.
-During the 1920s, the party was active in the fight against General Primo de Rivera's regime and the monarchy.
+Estat Català is a historical pro-independence political party in Catalonia.
+It was established in 1922 by Francesc Macià.
+Originally conceived as a national political organisation advocating Catalan nationalism, its aim was to topple the Primo de dictatorship of Primo de Rivera and secure Catalonia's independence from Spain.

+Throughout the 1920s, the organisation took part in efforts to oppose General Primo de Rivera' regime and the monarchy.
 Their actions included a failed assassination attempt against the King of Spain Alfonso XIII in an operation of its secret paramilitary unit named Santa Germandat Catalana de la Bandera Negra (Holy Catalan Brotherhood of the Black Flag) that was known as the Complot de Garraf (Conspiracy of Garraf).
 Estat Català also raised a small army named Exèrcit Català (Catalan Army) led by Francesc Macià to take control over the Principality from Prats-de-Mollo-la-Preste, in French Northern Catalonia.

-When the government of Primo de Rivera banned separatist movements, the party became clandestine and Francesc Macià went into exile.
+After Primo de Rivera's government outlawed separatist movements, the organisation was forced underground and Francesc Macià went into exile.
 Nonetheless, Estat Català was one of the parties promoting the "San Sebastian pact" with Basque nationalism, Galician nationalists and Spanish republicans they agreed to push for a democratic process in the Spanish monarchy.

 During a conference held on the 17 and 19 of March 1931 at Cros street in the Sants district of Barcelona, Estat Català joined the Partit Republicà Català and the political group L'Opinió to form Esquerra Republicana de Catalunya.
-Nevertheless, inside Esquerra Republicana de Catalunya, the organizational autonomy of Estat Català was preserved and it controlled the influential youth section of the party (known as Joventuts d'Esquerra Republicana-Estat Català and, across Francesc Macià, his controlled the leadership of the new party.
+Nevertheless, inside Esquerra Republicana de Catalunya, the organizational autonomy of Estat Català was preserved and it controlled the influential youth section of the party (known as Joventuts d'Esquerra Republicana-Estat Català) and, across Francesc Macià, his controlled the leadership of the new party.